How we engage with the planning system and the advice we provide on planning and development matters.

 Our aim is to ensure that the spatial planning system conserves and enhances the natural environment and delivers high quality, environmentally sustainable development on land and at sea.
 In particular we want to maximise the benefits from Green Infrastructure.

 We are a statutory consultee on environmental assessment processes and many development proposals including that of Nationally Significant Infrastructure Projects and the transport network.
-We are also a statutory consultee on Development Plans, Local Development Frameworks, Neighbourhood Development Plans & Orders and Community Right to Build Orders.
+We are also a statutory consultee on Development Plans, Local Development Frameworks, Neighbourhood Development Plans and Orders, Community Right to Build Orders, best and most versatile agricultural land, and for minerals and waste consultations where an agricultural afteruse is proposed.
+We have produced a flow chart: (446kb) and table: (292kb) of consultation types to clarify when we should be consulted.

 We offer a Discretionary Advice Service (DAS) for planning proposals, which aims to help developers and consultants take appropriate account of environmental considerations at an early stage of proposal development, and minimise the risk of delays at the formal planning stage.
 This is particularly relevant to cases where Natural England is a statutory consultee (for example those affecting designated Natura 2000 sites, Sites of Special Scientific Interest, Marine Protected Areas and protected landscapes) and can cover both the pre-application and post-consent stages of development.
 Further information can be found on our Planning and licensing advice services for developers and consultants